evevision/evevision/README.md

 This is a tool written for the MMO EVE Online.
 It is, at it's core, a way to extend the EVE UI in a EULA-legal manner.
 It is very much a beta and should not be relied on yet during critical ingame operations.

+Note that this tool only works on Windows 64-bit with EVE running DirectX 11.
+Ensure DirectX 9 is not enabled in the launcher settings.

 Video demonstration: https://streamable.com/iu729v

 Need help using or developing EveVision?
 Join the EveVision discord at https://discord.gg/BBBJRkM